 What is Nori Furikake Seasoning?

-One of the unusual ingredients I use to season this fried rice is furikake seasoning.
+One of the ingredients I use to season this fried rice is furikake seasoning.
 I buy mine at Trader Joe's, but essentially it is a mix of black sesame seeds, white sesame seeds, salt, and Nori- which is dried black seaweed!
 If you have ever eaten sushi, you will definitely recognize nori as the thin black seaweed layer in sushi rolls.

 I like adding furikake seasoning to this recipe because it gives it an extra kick, although, it is TOTALLY optional.
 I really love the taste the black seaweed gives to this dish as it gives it a more earthy, seawater flavor.

 Plus, it actually makes this fried rice taste exactly like a copycat recipe for Trader Joe’s popular Japanese Fried Rice with Edamame and Seaweed!

-PS- Some Furikake brands have bonita flakes added in (which comes from fish), so avoid this if you are trying to keep the recipe vegetarian/vegan.
+PS- Some Furikake brands have bonito flakes added in (which comes from fish), so avoid this if you are trying to keep the recipe vegetarian/vegan.

 I truly can't wait for you to try this easy & delicious Vegan Fried Rice!
 This plant-based recipe has tons of protein thanks to the added peas and edamame and it is truly SO flavorful while being incredibly simple to make.
 Enjoy!

 Looking for more easy vegan weeknight dinner ideas?
 Check out these recipes!